ancheetah/supreme/README.md

 ### Challenges

-#### Passing props
+#### Redux and passing props
-Before implementing Redux my state variables were declared in the Main component.
-The products prop at one time was passed from component to component to component.
-It was hard to keep track of why the inner most child component was not re-rendering after sorting the items.
-Upon backtracking out of several component levels into main I learned I had to update the state in Main with the sorted products by passing a `setState()` function from Main where the state was all the way down to the child component.
-Later storing the products in the Redux store and using React Hooks proved to be a more robust solution to many problems.
+Before implementing Redux, my state variables were declared in the Main component.
+The products prop was passed several times down the component hierarchy.
+It was hard to keep track of why the child component was not re-rendering after sorting the items.
+Upon backtracking I learned I had to update the state in Main with the sorted products by passing a `setState()` function from Main where the state lived then all the way down to the child component.
+Later storing the product state in the Redux store helped alleviate this problem and make my code easier to follow.

 #### React Hooks
-With the help of my instructor (thanks Matt!)
-I learned about the value/convenience of using React hooks to create state variables and update the state inside a component.
-This was useful when re-rendering the store items after sorting them.
-If the sorting had been handled by redux then the order of the items in the store would be re-arranged after every click from the sort menu which may be undesirable and unnecessary.
-Instead sorting is better handled by creating a copy of the store locally in the Store component.
+I learned about the convenience of using React hooks to handle state inside a component as an alternative to class components.
+The redux store was set up to handle the cart's state and store product data.
+It was not necessary to update the store every time a user selected an option from the sort menu.
+Instead, I used react hooks to copy the part of the store I needed and update it after the products were sorted.

-#### Redux
-It was a challenge deciding when it was appropriate to use Redux.
-I initially had set up sorting actions to be handled by redux and then later moved the sort functions inside the Sort component for the reasons mentioned above.
-With a good tutorial for reference I was able to set up the shopping cart state in Redux and really understand its power.

 ### To Do
 - Add products to database for more brands and allow filtering by brand in the store